“Even when I was younger, I knew my body and I knew something wasn't right…..”

 For someone who loves swimming but is finding it difficult to balance training, school, and their wellbeing — and is thinking of giving up — what would you say to them?

-In the fast and female stuff that we do, we do touch on the hormonal changes and there are times in the month where physiologically you might not be as strong as other times, things like that.
-But you know, that doesn't really play a massive part.
-And it is the mental side of things too and you know, feeling groggy or down or uncomfortable is never going to get the best out of someone performance wise.
-So I definitely go through that and I think when I'm lacking motivation, it's great to have a goal in the back of your head, even if you're really sore from training or you're tired.
-Knowing you have this thing to aspire to, and almost like a little check-in with yourself.
-Whenever I'm feeling sloppy in the pool and I'm like, “Oh, I don't want to do it” I try and just have this time in the back of my head to remind myself “Yeah, this is why I'm here.
-That's why I'm doing it.”
-I always used to be really against setting goals because I didn't want to jinx, but I think goal setting has really, really helped me to be able to pick myself up when I'm lacking motivation.
+At Fast and Female we talk about hormonal changes and that there may be times where you might not be as strong, but that doesn't really play a massive part.
+It can be the mental side too, like feeling groggy, down or uncomfortable is never going to be the best for performance.
+When I'm lacking motivation, it's great to have a goal in your head, even if you're sore or tired.
+Whenever I'm feeling sloppy and like, “I don't want to do it” I try to remind myself “this is why I'm here.”
+I think goal setting has really helped me to be able to pick myself up when I'm lacking motivation.